OSC/shiny_admin/app/views/pages/about.html.md

 ## PseudoFuN (Pseudogene Functional Network)

-PseudoFUN is a computational tool for studying potential functions of pseudogenes in the context of evolution and diseases, developed by the Zhang Lab of Computational Genomics and Proteomics at OSU BMI.
-PseudoFUN is made of
+PseudoFuN is a computational tool for studying potential functions of pseudogenes in the context of evolution and diseases, developed by the Zhang Lab of Computational Genomics and Proteomics at OSU BMI.
+PseudoFuN is made of

 1. a comprehensive similarity network of known pseudogenes and genes,
 2. GO functional annotations of the nodes,